 Very welcome.
-Extra beds and cots are available in all but standard rooms; there are menu options for children at Saffron, Indigo and Azure Beach Bar; kids club and baby phones (both free), crèche and babysitting (extra cost) are available in high season.
+Extra beds and cots are available in all but standard rooms; there are menu options for children at Saffron, Indigo and Azure Beach Bar; and the hotel has a kids’ club, crèche and babysitting service.

 The decadent dimensions of a Family Room Swim Up are hard to beat.
 All family suites and rooms come with a screened-off bedroom and sofa beds in the living area.
 If travelling with toddlers, be aware that Swim Up room options do not have pool gates.